 (3) Jon Kabat-Zinn demonstrates it

 Learning to be ‘mindful’ is the first step in managing your moods.
 Below is a quick sampler of Dr. Kabat-Zinn’s instruction.
 He founded the scientifically-validated Mindfulness Based Stress Reduction (MBSR) class at UMass.
+Their first study showed that a brief mindfulness practice boosted the immune system of patients — reducing the physical symptoms of psoriasis.

 The full MBSR course is given at many universities.
 Locally, I recommend the one at George Washington University (taught by Grace Ogden).
 Another option is to take the ONLINE Mindfulness-Based Stress Reduction course (produced by JKZ’s Center) – from the convenience of your own home and at your schedule!
 To date, more than 20,000 patients have completed the MBSR program at UMass.
 Worldwide, there are more than 740 MBSR programs in hospitals, clinics, and at free-standing programs serving the needs of tens of thousands of people on six continents.